rosell-dk/webp-realizer/README.md

 ## Roadmap

 * Use cweb converter when imagewebp isn't available.
+* Updating the original image will not cause the converted image to be updated.
+It would be possible though: The converted image could have the modification date of the original as part of the filename.
+Of course, this will only make practical sense when the markup is generated automatically.

 ## A similar project
 The project is very similar to [WebP on demand](https://github.com/rosell-dk/webp-on-demand).
 The converter is the same, but *WebP on demand* does not require the HTML.
 Instead, the jpeg/png is routed to the converted file for clients that supports webp.
 That is, conditionally.